Ten tips for summer driving

 Sore eyes and sneezing fits can cause distractions and impact how alert you are so keep tissues close by.
 Always check the label on hay fever medication to make sure you chose a non-drowsy option, but if you’re really struggling, don’t drive.

-4. Recommended checks
+4. Complete the recommended checks

 As always, make sure your tread depth is above the legal minimum of 1.6mm.
 Tyres that are in good condition and properly inflated can work wonders when it comes to minimising danger and on top of that, they help maximise fuel consumption so that you get the most bang for your buck.